ga-group/comcat/tree+def.md

       Seed of the cotton plant.
 This includes seeds with the attached lint.
     - #### 202050  Groundnuts
       Seed of the plant Arachis hypogaea
+    - #### 202080  Oilseed Inter Spread
+      Intercommodity spread between two oilseeds.
+    - #### 202085  Crush Spread
+      Spread between an oilseed and its oil or meal/cake.
     - #### 202090  Other Rosid Seeds
       Members of a large clade (monophyletic group) of flowering plants making up more than a quarter of all angiosperms with their about 70,000 species.
       - #### 20209010  Melonseed  (Egusi)